 - QR Code (see below) and letter of acceptance (register at https://tourism.bohol.gov.ph/)

-- For tourists entering the Municipality of Panglao, you are also required to register at the LGU portal, https://panglaolgu.gov.ph.
+- For tourists staying in the Municipality of Panglao, you are required to register at the LGU portal, https://panglaolgu.gov.ph.
 Registered tourists will be issued a letter of acceptance prior to arrival.
 Failure to present Letter/s of Acceptance will not be allowed to stay in the Municipality.